 Copyright by: Joe Barros

 Medium-sized butterfly with a wingspan up to 4 inches.
 The long, narrow wings are black with narrow yellow stripes.
 The underside is similar but paler, with small red spots near the body.
 The slender caterpillar is white with rows of long, branched black spines.
 The head has black patches and two long black horns.
 The chrysalis is brown.

 Florida and southern Texas, West Indies, Mexico, Central America and South America; rarer to the north in North America.

-Eggs are laid in groups of 5-15 on the leaf buds or leaves of the host plants.
+Three or more broods per year.
+The yellow, elongated eggs are laid singly or in groups of 5-15 on the leaf buds or leaves of the host plants.
 Unhatched eggs are sometimes eaten by young larvae.
-Multiple male adults tend female chrysalids and mating often takes place before the female emerges from the chrysalis.
+Multiple male adults tend female chrysalids; mating often takes place before the female emerges from the chrysalis.

 Caterpillars feed on the leaves of host plants.
-Adults feed on nectar and also eat pollen.
+Adults feed on nectar and also eat pollen; they forage along linear routes.
 Native larval host plants include the vines corkystem passionflower (Passiflora suberosa) and maypop (Passiflora incarnata).
-Native nectar plants include the shrub firebush (Hamelia patens).
 Larvae will also feed on the edible passion fruit (Passiflora edulis).
+Native nectar plants include the shrub firebush (Hamelia patens var. patens).